DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture2.md

 # Lecture 2

-### International Montary System
+### International Monetary System
 - The international Monetary System is a set of rules that governs international payments
 - Historical Overview of exchange rate mechanisms
     - Classical Gold Standard: 1875 – 1914
       - Fixed exchange rate system.
-Every single country would decide what the value of their currncy was worth compared to gold.
+Every single country would decide what the value of their currency was worth compared to gold.
       - Worked for a long period of time - exchange rates were fairly stable
-      - Not too much gold discovery, but around 1911 huge amoutns fo gold discovery and gold inflation became a problem
+      - Not too much gold discovery, but around 1911 huge amounts fo gold discovery and gold inflation became a problem
     - Bretton Woods System: 1945 – 1972
     - Floating Exchange Rate Regime: 1973 – Present
       - market flows determine the value of one currency to another